Shredding expectations.

 “Much more Patagonia than Kawasaki.”

 Upping the vision ante was entrepreneur Stefan Ytterborn’s presentation about CAKE.
-As CEO, he’s taking on the inevitable blend of the motorcycle and bike worlds.
+As CEO, he’s taken on the inevitable blend of the motorcycle and bike worlds.
 Sound impossible?
 For him, “There is not much difference between pedalling and not pedalling”.
-Riding on the fact that the EU will be combustion engine free in mere decades, CAKE will fill the gap some motorcycle brands are failing to appeal to.
+Riding on the fact that the EU will be combustion engine free in mere decades, CAKE fills the gap some motorcycle brands are failing to appeal to.
 The result is an approachable, electric, zero-emission off-road vehicle.
 Perfect for the lifestyle market.
 Just the kind of mobility solution you’d expect from the former founder and CEO of POC.

 So, where are we riding to?